 - 1. A proxy need not be a member of the Company and Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company. - 2.
-For a proxy to be valid, this form, duly completed must be deposited at the Registered Office of the Company at Lot 19, Jalan Delima 1/1, Taman Perindustrian Teknologi Tinggi Subang, 47500 Subang Jaya, Selangor Darul Ehsan not less than forty-eight (48) hours before the time set for the meeting or any adjournment thereof. - 3.
+For a proxy to be valid, this form, duly completed must be deposited at the Registered Office of the Company at 36A, Lorong Gelugor, Off Persiaran Sultan Ibrahim, 41300 Klang, Selangor Darul Ehsan not less than forty-eight (48) hours before the time set for the meeting or any adjournment thereof. - 3.
 A member shall be entitled to appoint one (1) or more proxies to attend and vote instead of him at the same meeting and where a member appoints two (2) or more proxies to vote at the same meeting, such appointment shall be invalid unless he specify the proportion of his shareholding to be represented by each proxy. - 4.
-Where a member is an exempt authorized nominee which holds ordinary shares of the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies it may appoint in respect of each omnibus account it holds. - 5.
-In the case of a corporate member, this form must be executed under the corporation's common seal or under the hand of an officer or attorney duly authorized. - 6.
-For the purpose of determining a member who shall be entitled to attend this Eighteenth (18th) AGM, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd in accordance with Article 59 of the Company's Articles of Association and Section 34(1) of the Securities Industry (Central Depositories) Act 1991 to issue a Record of Depositors as at 20 June 2014.
+Where a member is an exempt authorised nominee which holds ordinary shares of the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies it may appoint in respect of each omnibus account it holds. - In the case of a corporate member, this form must be executed under the corporation's common seal or under the hand of an officer or attorney duly authorised. - 6.
+For the purpose of determining a member who shall be entitled to attend this Nineteenth (19th) AGM, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd in accordance with Article 59 of the Company's Articles of Association and Section 34(1) of the Securities Industry (Central Depositories) Act 1991 to issue a Record of Depositors as at 23 June 2015.
 Only a depositor whose name appears on such Record of Depositors shall be entitled to attend the said meeting or appoint proxies to attend and vote on his/her behalf.